 When we talk about economic mobility, the conversation often ends up focused on income quintiles measured via longitudinal studies.
 But what does economic mobility really mean, and why does it matter?
 At the end of the day, communities in the StriveTogether Cradle to Career Network are working to support kids to achieve their own definitions of success.

-To learn more about what this looks like, we asked kids what success means to them.
-Their answers made it clear that success is multifaceted.
+To learn more about the meaning of economic mobility, we asked kids what success means to them.
+Their answers made it clear that the definition is multifaceted.

 “Having my goals set, having my career set, being financially stable.”